FinanceStudyGroup/Time-Series-Forecast-Calculator/README.md

 time series data.
 These data are characterized by being able to be collected at a regular interval, such that they're assumed to be evenly spaced in time, and they're also expected to consist of seasonality and a general trend.

+In the classical models of time series forecasting, seasonality can take either an additive or multiplicative form.
+These methods use moving averages coupled with a seasonality term describing the characteristic level of additive or multiplicative variation about the moving average trend of the data.

-The idea behind time series forecasting here is that we can extract from the historical time series data, elements of a multiplicative model that describes the interaction between the different components of the signal.
+The idea behind time series forecasting is that we can extract from the historical time series data, elements of a multiplicative or additive model that describes the interaction between the different components of the signal.

-Using a moving average, we can extract the centered moving average of the data.
-By dividing each matching element of data by the centered moving average, we can calculate for the seasonality of the data.
+In the multiplicative model, using a moving average, we can extract the centered moving average of the data.
+By dividing each matching element of data by the centered moving average, we can calculate for the seasonality.

 Using the calculated seasonality terms for each quarter, we can deseasonalize the data provided, then extract the trend component of the time series using linear regression.
 Finally, the forecasted data consist of the row-wise